-To understand why young children engage in repetitive motions, like head banging, we first need to understand what actions they are replicating.
+To understand why young children engage in repetitive motions, like head banging and head butting, we first need to understand what actions they are replicating.

 All infants are rocked by their mothers while in utero, which progresses to enjoying being held and rocked in a parent’s arms.
 As children grow, rocking toys, exersaucers, tricycles, slides, amusement park rides, bumper cars, and bike riding are manifestations of this kinesthetic drive—joy in movement—because these activities engage the vestibular system of the brain.
 The intensity, duration, and type of movement that provides pleasure varies from child to child.